algesten/str0m/README.md

 [Lookback][lookback].
 We use str0m for a specific use case: str0m as a server SFU (as opposed to peer-2-peer).
 That means we are heavily testing and developing the parts needed for our use case.
-Str0m is intended to be an all-purpose WebRTC library, which means it should also work for peer-2-peer (mostly thinking about the ICE agent), but these areas have not received as much attention and testing.
+Str0m is intended to be an all-purpose WebRTC library, which means it also works for peer-2-peer, though that aspect has received less testing.

 Performance is very good, there have been some work the discover and optimize bottlenecks.
 Such efforts are of course never ending with